 Orthodontists and dentists both practice in dental care and improve their patients’ oral health similarly.
 They both have similar educational backgrounds; they will have completed a four-year doctoral program in dental school after obtaining a bachelor’s degree.
 Both of them may work in dental offices and provide general services dealing with teeth and gums, like hygiene (regular checkups, tooth cleaning and managing tooth decay), treating gum disease, tooth extractions, placing crowns, bridges, veneers, and performing root canals.

-There are however, important distinctions between the two.
+There are important distinctions between the two.
 After graduation from dental school, the prospective Orthodontist must then serve a two to three-year residency in orthodontics at a university-affiliated, American Dental Association (ADA) approved program and be certified by the American Board of Orthodontics.

 While able to perform the normal duties of a dentist, the Orthodontist mostly specializes in the alignment of teeth and jaws, and all other related non-surgical procedures.
 Malocclusions, or bad bites like overbites, underbites, overcrowded or gapped teeth are treated by orthodontists using retainers, braces, wires, or other corrective appliances.
 Jaw problems like temporomandibular disorders (TMD) are also covered.